doc22940/mock.server/readme.md

 A boolean that is used to decide to create an expected response empty file or not.

-#### options.swaggerImport.createFakerFile
-Type: `Boolean`
-Default value: `true`

-A boolean that is used to decide to create an expected response faker file or not.

 #### options.swaggerImport.overwriteExistingDescriptions
 Type: `Boolean`
 Default value: `true`